-Since 2000, the Cat Ba langur has been listed as one of the world’s Top 25 Most Endangered Primates (Conservation International and IUCN/SSC Primate Specialist Group), due to its small population and restricted range.
-In the past, poaching constituted the primary threat to the langurs’ survival and resulted in a population decline from an estimated 2500-2800 individuals in the 1960s to a mere 53 individuals by 2000.
+Since 2000, the Cat Ba langur has been listed as one of the world’s top 25 most endangered primates (Conservation International and IUCN/SSC Primate Specialist Group), due to its small population and restricted range.
+Illegal hunting caused the population to plummet from about 2500-2800 individuals in the 1960s to a mere 53 individuals by 2000.

-In November 2002, Seacology began support for a langur-guarding program, instituted by the Zoological Society for the Conservation of Species and Populations (ZGAP), that puts local residents in charge of guarding particular subpopulations against illegal poaching.
-The langur population has increased since the onset of this project, comprising 65 individuals at present, but the overall status of this species is extremely critical.
+In 2002, Seacology began supporting a langur-guarding program.
+Instituted by the Zoological Society for the Conservation of Species and Populations, the program enlisted local residents to protect particular langur groups from poachers.
+Since then, the langur population has increased.
+There are now 65 individuals, but the status of this species is extremely critical.

-The remaining langur population is severely fragmented into seven isolated sub-populations, four of which are all-female groups.
-Due to the isolation of langur groups, an exchange of individuals between groups is no longer possible.
-The only solution is the relocation of some individuals and groups on Cat Ba Island to the strictly protected langur sanctuary that the Cat Ba Langur Conservation Project (CBLCP) established in 2001.
-An isolated group of three females has been designated as the first target group for relocation.
-These females are trapped on a small offshore island, and their return to the main island on their own is no longer possible because the mangrove forests between the main and off-shore islands were destroyed.
-Seacology will help fund the relocation of these isolated females in an attempt to help the Cat Ba langur population continue to grow.
+The remaining langur population is fragmented into seven isolated groups, four of which are all-female.
+Because the groups are so isolated, individuals can’t move from one to another.
+The only solution is to move some animals from Cat Ba Island to the langur sanctuary that the Cat Ba Langur Conservation Project established in 2001.
+An isolated group of three females is the first target group for relocation.
+These females live on a small offshore island and cannot get back to the main island on their own because the mangrove forests between the main and off-shore islands were destroyed.
+To help the Cat Ba langur population continue to grow, Seacology will help fund the relocation of these isolated females.

 Full or partial funding for this project provided by